There are several ways to protect and obfuscate your .NET code against reverse-engineering. The features at a glance:

 The simplest and the most effective approach to conceal this information is to make the names irrelevant to what happens inside the program.
 We will just make the names of all the symbols unreadable — when it is possible.

 String encryption and compression

 Another thing that discloses information about the functioning of a program is strings.
 To hide this information, Eazfuscator.NET substitutes the strings in your code with calls of special encryption functions, which render your strings perfectly at runtime, leaving them unreadable to an intruder.
 Also, these functions make the size of your strings lesser by compressing them.

 Code and data virtualization

-There are situations when we want to protect a part of our program more than anything else.
-We think of a person who would inspect our code as of well-motivated and of one who would go for a desperate measures.
+There are situations when we want to protect a specific part of our program more than anything else.
+We think of a well-motivated person who would inspect our code and go to desperate measures to extract the intellectual property.
 In this case, the symbols and strings protection is just not enough.

 Here we offer you a radical approach: to change the way your program is presented in memory and on disk.
-Our code virtualization technique translates your .NET byte code to a totally unrecognizable random-generated byte sequence, which still perfectly functions at runtime.
-In other words, each time you obfuscate your program, we generate a new custom virtual machine to work for you!
+Our code virtualization technology translates your .NET byte code to a randomly generated unrecognizable byte sequence, which still perfectly functions at runtime.
+In other words, each time you obfuscate your program, we will generate a new custom virtual machine to work for you.